abarlow85/ecommerce-api/README.md

-[ecommerce-api]
+ecommerce-api
 ===========
-An API built with node and express to support the administrative and content management of an ecommerce website.
+An API built with node, express, and MongoDB to support the administrative and content management of an ecommerce website.

 Getting Started
 -----

+Make sure MongoDB is running is a separate terminal window.

+`sudo mongod`

 Clone the repo and install dependencies